-- In the Built-in server area, specify the port where the built-in web server runs.
+In the Built-in server area, specify the port where the built-in web server runs.
 By default this port is set to the default WebStorm port 63342 through which WebStorm accepts connections from services.
 You can set the port number to any other value starting from 1024.

 On the Debugger.
-Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, etc.
+Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, and so on.

-- On the Stepping page, specify the scripts to be skipped by the debugger.
+On the Debugger.
+Stepping page, specify the scripts to be skipped by the debugger.

 By default, the debugger does not step only into library scripts.
-To expand the suppression list, select Do not step into scripts checkbox and add the URL addresses to skip using the and buttons.
+To expand the suppression list, select Do not step into scripts checkbox and add the URL addresses to skip using and .

 Starting a debugging session with your default Chrome user data